JulienPascal/Final-Project-Julien-Pascal/README.md

+# Computational Economics
-# Final-Project-Julien-Pascal
+## Final-Project-Julien-Pascal

 This repository contains a replication of the Paper from Jean Marc Robin (2011) "On the Dynamics of Unemployment and Wage Distribution" built from scratch.
-Originally, the code was for Matlab.
+Originally, I coded it for Matlab.
 The folder "Julia" contains a Julia version of it.
 To run the code, execute the file "main2.m" in the Julia folder.

+## Main elements of the model:
+This is a search-and-matching model with heterogeneous agents that differ in their "ability".
+Firms are assumed to be identical.
+Search is random, and worker-firm pairs are formed only when the match surplus is positive.
+Productivity shocks occur according to a Markov process.
+Following a shock in productivity, worker-firm pairs with negative surplus are destroyed.
+On-the-job search is permitted, and firms can make counteroffers to retain their workers.

+Wages are endogeneously determined according to a sequential auction model: unemployed workers are offered their reservation wage, while employed workers accepting an outside are offered receive all the match surplus.

+Calibrated on the US labor market, the model is able to replicated fairly well the variation in unemployment and the volatitily in wages.
+It explains why low wages and high wages are more procycle than intermediate wages.

 Update 1:
 - I have included a version that runs with Julia